Eloy2/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+A Relational Database is a type of database and SQL is a database query language.

 2. Why do tables need a `primary key`?

+Most Tables need a primary key so that the information inside of each row can be referenced and easily identified later on.
+It is also for forgine key building relationships with other tables.

 3. What is the name given to a table column that references the primary key on another table.

+This is a foreign key and these columns are usually named table_id where “table” is the name of the referenced table.

 4. What do we need in order to have a _many to many_ relationship between two tables.

+We need an intermediary table to prevent data anomalies.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.